HydraTechnologies-ops/HydraTechnologies-ops/README.md

 - 😄 **Pronouns**: He/Him.
 - ⚡ **Fun Fact**: I love integrating technology with sustainability initiatives.

-I'm particularly passionate about leveraging cutting-edge technologies to solve real-world problems.
-My current interests include developing decentralized applications (DApps), smart contracts, and exploring the intersection of blockchain and environmental sustainability.
+I am particularly passionate about leveraging cutting-edge technologies to solve real-world problems.
+My current interests include developing decentralized applications (DApps) and smart contracts, and exploring the intersection of blockchain and environmental sustainability.
 I enjoy collaborating with others to bring innovative ideas to life and am always eager to learn new skills and technologies.

 ## 🛠️ My Tech Stack